borgermeister/zscaler/k3s_with_cilium.md

 ### Preparing the Ubuntu host

-If you have cloned an existing Ubuntu server from a template, there are a few steps you should take first.
+If you have cloned an existing Ubuntu server from a template, there are a few steps you should take first to make sure the server is working as expected.

 I prefer to use NeoVim as a text editor.
 Install it using the command: `sudo apt install neovim`